-Licensed Clinical Social Worker, Licensed Master of Social Work, Gottman Method Couples Therapy Level 1 , 2 & 3 Trained, Advanced Perinatal Mental Health Psychotherapy Training, Components of Care Perinatal Mood and Anxiety Disorders Certificate (Postpartum Support International), Seven Principles of Making Marriage Work & Bringing Baby Home Educator
+Licensed Clinical Social Worker, Licensed Master of Social Work, Gottman Method Couples Therapy Level 1 , 2 & 3 Trained, Advanced Perinatal Mental Health Psychotherapy Training, Components of Care Perinatal Mood and Anxiety Disorders Certificated (Postpartum Support International), Seven Principles of Making Marriage Work Leader, Bringing Baby Home Educator & Adjunct Professor

 Kimberly M. Lee-Okonya, LCSW, LMSW is a passionate psychotherapist who specializes in healing the mind by using several evidenced based practices.
 Kim has over 12 years of experience in the field of Psychology.
 Kim received her Bachelor of Science Degree in Psychology with a minor in Child and Family Development from Georgia Southern University and graduated with her Masters in Clinical Social Work from the University of Georgia, graduating in the top of her class at both universities.
 She is currently a doctoral candidate at the University of Alabama (Tuscaloosa).
 She is affiliated with several professional organizations including the International Association of Trauma Professionals, Postpartum Support International, National Association of Social Workers, Psi Chi Psychology National Honor Society, Omicron Delta Kappa National Leadership Honor Society, Delta Epsilon Iota Academic Honor society and a member of Delta Sigma Theta Sorority, Inc.

 She has a wide range of valuable experience having worked in psychiatric hospitals, medical hospitals, university counseling centers, state agencies, private practice, and infectious disease clinics as well as in primary care settings.
 Kim primarily works with individuals, couples and groups.
-Her specialties include working with couples, anxiety, depression, stress management, trauma, relationship issues, identity and minority issues.
-Kim possesses a multitude of experience working specifically with couples, pregnant women, mothers, families and the LGBTQ and HIV/AIDS communities.
+Her specialties include working with pregnant women, mothers, couples, anxiety, depression, stress management, relationship issues, identity and minority issues.
+Kim possesses a multitude of experience working specifically with mothers, couples, pregnant women and the LGBTQ and HIV/AIDS communities.

 Kim has been an ally of the LGBTQ community for decades.
 She has personal reasons that connects her to this community and she cherishes the relationship that she has developed with the community over the years.
 She understands some of the struggles this community in particular have faced and continue to face and she stands with the community to face these issues.
 Ultimately she believes people should be allowed to love who they love…Love wins!